exonum/exonum-doc/src/architecture/storage.md

   a list of transactions for the specific block.
 - `precommits`, `ListIndex`.
   Group of tables keyed by the block hash.
-Each table stores a list of validators' precommits for the specific block.
+Each table stores a list of validators’ precommits for the specific block.
 - `configs`, `ProofMapIndex`.
   Stores the configurations content in JSON format, using its hash as a key.
 - `configs_actual_from`, `ListIndex`.